Elrond: Third Age

 Elrond headed the Council of Elrond, at which it was decided that the One Ring should be destroyed where it was forged, in Mount Doom in Mordor.
 He agreed that Frodo Baggins, Bilbo's nephew and heir, should bear the Ring during the journey, aided by eight others, reasoning that a company of nine in the service of Middle-earth would counteract the nine Nazgûl, Sauron's most fearsome servants, who sought to help their master conquer it.

 When Arwen chose mortality in order to be with Aragorn, Elrond reluctantly accepted her decision as the greater good, as she would help to renew the declining lineage of the Dúnedain.
-When the Fellowship found Aragorn and the Rohirrim during their journey to Gondor, Elrond's son Elrohir told Aragorn, "I bring word to you from my father: The days are short.
+When the Grey Company found Aragorn and the Rohirrim during their journey to Gondor, Elrond's son Elrohir told Aragorn, "I bring word to you from my father: The days are short.
 If thou art in haste, remember the Paths of the Dead."
 Aragorn took Elrond's advice, using the Paths of the Dead to reach Gondor in time to come to its aid.

 Elrond remained in Rivendell until the destruction of both the Ring and Sauron in the War of the Ring.
 He then travelled to Minas Tirith for the marriage of Arwen and Aragorn, now King of the Reunited Kingdom of Arnor and Gondor.
 Three years later, at the approximate age of 6,520, Elrond left Middle-earth to go over the Sea with Gandalf, Galadriel, Frodo, and Bilbo, never to return.
 Tolkien said that "after the destruction of the Ruling Ring the Three Rings of the Eldar lost their virtue.
 Then Elrond prepared at last to depart from Middle-earth and follow Celebrían."
 Elrond and Celebrían were thus finally reunited, but separated forever from their daughter Arwen.